 Once you reach your study abroad destination, it is important for you to complete any self-isolation and testing requirements in place and to familiarize yourself with the local and program protocols that will need to be followed during your time abroad.
-During your onsite orientation, you will likely receive a lot of information from the local coordinators on COVID-19 regulations and restrictions including what to do if you have any symptoms.
+During your on-site orientation, you will likely receive a lot of information from the local coordinators on COVID-19 regulations and restrictions including what to do if you have any symptoms.
 Drexel expects all of our students to adhere to all public health and host program requirements.
 Failure to do so could have serious repercussions for you in your location abroad and could also be considered a violation of Drexel's Code of Student Conduct.
-If vaccinated, your level of protection is high; however, it is not 100% effective, and you should such as buses, trolleys, subways or trains: continue to wash your hands frequently and wear masks when you are indoors with others whose vaccination status is uncertain.
+While vaccination provides a high level of protection, it is not 100% effective, and you should continue to wash your hands frequently and wear masks when you are indoors with others whose vaccination status is uncertain.